gachez/kiungo-app/README.md

 # kiungo-app
-Cross platform mobile application built using reatc-native
+Cross platform mobile application built using react-native.
+Kiungo connects experts such as electricians, plumbers, mechanics to clients who are in close proximity and need immediate assistance.